UBC-STAT/stat-548r/_events/introduction.md

 * Meet each other
 * Discuss shared worries + implied assumptions about expectations
 * What is research?
 What skills are necessary to do research?
 What is this seminar about?
-* A brief guide to Harvard, and chat with G2s
+What is this seminar not about?

 **Further reading (optional)**